-The Health Service is located in Building A, Room 362, next to the Student Development Center and is open from 8:00 am to 10:00 pm, Monday through Thursday, 8:00 am to 4:30 pm, Friday and 9:00 am to 1:00 pm on Saturday, Registered nurses staff the Health Service and the following services are available without charge to students.
+The Health Service is located in Building A, Room 362, next to the Student Development Center and is open from 8:00 am to 9:00 pm, Monday through Thursday, and 8:00 am to 4:30 pm, Friday.
+Registered nurses staff the Health Service and the following services are available without charge to students:

-- 1. Confidential health counselina
+1. Confidential health counseling

 - 2. First aid

 - 3. Medications aspirin, throat lozenges, cough medication, Alka-Seltzer, cold capsules, etc.

 - 4. Medical parking permits

-- 5. Health education brochures, counseling
+- 5. Health education -

+- brochures, counseling

-- 6. Student hospitalization insurance information
+- 6. Student hospitalization

+- insurance information

 - 7. Allergy injections

-- 8. Referrals for health problems
+- 8. Referrals for health

+- problems

+- 9. Substance abuse information and referral

-- 9. Rest area
+- 10. Rest area

-- 10. Confidential and free test ing for:
+- 11. Confidential and free test ing for:

 - a.
 Mononucleosis

 - b.
 Pregnancy

 - c.
 Tuberculosis

 - d.
 Sexually transmitted diseases

 - e.
 Hemoglobin

 - f.
 Vision deficiencies

-- q.
+- g.
 Hearing deficiencies

-- 11. Throat cultures
+- 12. Throat cultures

-- 12. Part-time physicians
+- 13. Part-time physicians

-Part-time physicians provide medical care one and one half hours per day during spring and fall semesters.
-They diagnose, treat, prescribe medications, laboratory tests and X-rays as needed.
+Part-time physicians provide medical care one and one-half hours per day during spring and fall semesters.
+They diagnose, treat, and prescribe medications, laboratory tests and X-rays as needed.
 The physicians' services are partially funded by student activity fees.

 All services are completely confidential!
-Seminars and programs are planned throughout the school year and literature is made available to increase student awareness and knowledge of health problems and information.
+Seminars and programs are planned throughout the school year and literature is made available to increase student awareness and knowledge of health problems and wellness issues.

-Call the Health Service at extension 2340 or 2268 if you have any questions.
-Use the services - they're free - confidential - and for you!
+Call the Health Service at extension 2268 if you have any questions.
+Use the services they're free - confidential -and for you!